spiral/docs/application/controllers.md

 your controllers.

 ## Dependency Injection
-Controllers with definatelly need some extrernal classes like views, services and etc to operate.
+Controllers with definitely need some extrernal classes like views, services and etc to operate.
 Due every `Controller` is instance of `Service` you can use `init` method and short bindings for core components.

 ```php